kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-21-Contextual-Security-capabilities-for-GCP-using-Defender-CSPM.md

    ![image](../Images/module21CloudSecurityExplorerCondition.png?raw=true)
    ![image](../Images/module21CloudSecurityExplorerContains.png?raw=true)

 3. In the list of results, you can select a particular GCP Compute Instance and drill down further to observe the Insights.

 ## Clean up GCP Resources

 To clean up the resources created by Defender CSPM in the GCP environment, log in to GCP Cloud Shell and delete the relevant resources, like the policies/role bindings created by Defender for Cloud during the enablement of Defender CSPM.
 To validate the names of the GCP resources you need to delete, you start by analyzing the deployment method you used to enable Defender CSPM, like in this module the GCP Cloud Shell which contains the names of the GCP resources that Defender for Cloud creates for Defender CSPM.

+### Continue with the next lab [Module 22 – Integration with Microsoft Defender for Endpoint](../Modules/Module-22-MDE-integration.md)